Physical and chemical properties

 Causes of mould growth

-Like tree service andover for your landscape, indoors need a servicing too.
+As an explanation, like tree service andover for your landscape, indoors need servicing too.
+And if ever a tree damages the water pipe, it needs to be fixed right away and removed.
 Mould growth in a house requires the presence of nutrients, an adequate temperature, and a sufficient amount of water.
 The first two requirements being usually met in indoor environments, fungal growth usually results from a moisture problem (CMHC 2003) and you can get more info about it in this article.
 Major causes of mould growth are:

 - condensation of moisture on surfaces due to excessive humidity, lack of ventilation, or low temperature;

 - water leakage, e.g. from a broken pipe;

 - infiltration of water from the outside, e.g. from a leaking roof (check https://massandmass.com/lp/roofing-and-repair-services-in-redmond-washington/ for the best roofing or a cracked basement; and

 Health Canada has carried out two reviews of the scientific literature pertaining to the health effects of indoor moulds (Health Canada 1995; 2004).
 The Institut national de santé publique du Québec also published a review on this subject (d’Halewyn et al. 2003).
 The following conclusions were drawn: